getodk/docs/odk1-src/aggregate-deployment-planning.rst

 Internet access
 ~~~~~~~~~~~~~~~~~

 DigitalOcean and Amazon Web Services both require internet access.
-If you don't have consistent internet access, Briefcase may be more appropriate.
+If you don't have consistent internet access, :doc:`ODK Briefcase <briefcase-intro>` may be more appropriate.

 Tomcat deployments can operate without internet access.
 In such an environment, Collect would only be able to upload finalized forms after it connects to the network containing the Tomcat deployment.